btrask/stronglink/README.md

 A lot of notetaking systems still don't have sync.
 Many that do will lose data during conflicts or just at random.
 The reason sync systems are so bad is because application developers don't recognize the seriousness of the problem: doing sync properly means building a distributed system.
 StrongLink is a distributed system based on an append-only log and is available, partition-tolerant, and eventually consistent.

-Currently the interface is web-based but I'd like to write a native Cocoa version at some point.
+Currently the interface is web-based but native versions are planned.

 **How does it compare to other blog platforms?**
-StrongLink is almost as fast as a static site generator and has built-in search.
-You can keep a local copy and write offline.
+StrongLink is intended to be as fast and secure as a static site generator, although it currently falls short on both fronts.
+Unlike most blog software, it has built-in search, and you can keep a local copy and write offline.

 It doesn't have any themes or plugins yet.

+**How does it compare to web search engines?**
+StrongLink is built like a miniature (but "real") search engine, although it has some different design goals.

+It's designed to scale, but a single repository will never be as large as the entire Web, so it can take fewer shortcuts and return more accurate results.
+The index is fully ACID, so there is no delay before results show up or chance of files getting "missed."
+Results are ordered chronologically rather than by fuzzy relevance heuristics (which is admittedly sometimes a downside).
+It doesn't (currently) use stopwords and stemming can be changed on a per-repository basis.

+Your searches never leave your machine.
+It can index private files without exposing them to a third party.

+A major challenge of the design is being able to sync a large index quickly between repositories.
+After a lot of [blood, sweat and tears](https://github.com/btrask/lsmdb/), we have some solid sync performance, but there's still room for improvement.

 **How does it compare to other content addressing systems?**
 StrongLink follows my [Principles of Content Addressing](http://bentrask.com/notes/content-addressing.html).
 It focuses on providing content addresses as regular links you can use between your files.